aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/030_create-vpc/010-create-vpc.md

 EOF
 ```

-### 5. Provision VPC:
+### 5. Provision VPC

-Initialize Terraform to get required modules and providers
+First, let's initialize Terraform to get the required modules and providers:

 ```bash
 cd ~/environment/vpc
 terraform init
 ```

-It is always a good practice to use a dry-run command
+It's a good practice to perform a dry-run first:

 ```bash
 cd ~/environment/vpc
 terraform plan
 ```

-If there are no errors, you can proceed with deployment:
+If there are no errors, we can proceed with the deployment:

-> The auto-approve flag avoids you having to confirm that you want to provision resources.

 ```bash
 cd ~/environment/vpc